 - Heads up: Many common holiday food packages can be recycled when they’re empty and clean, including the steel cans for pumpkin and condensed milk, plastic bottles of corn syrup for pecan pies, and the paperboard boxes for pie crusts.
 Anyone else craving pie?

 - Turkey bones, eggshells, used paper napkins and potato peels are among the many kitchen scraps that can be composted.
+But compostable plates and the like should only go a formal composting program.

 Find even more information and resources in the event toolkit.